Major depressive disorder: Diagnosis

-Clinical assessment
+Assessment

 A diagnostic assessment may be conducted by a suitably trained general practitioner, or by a psychiatrist or psychologist, who records the person's current circumstances, biographical history, current symptoms, family history, and alcohol and drug use.
 The assessment also includes a mental state examination, which is an assessment of the person's current mood and thought content, in particular the presence of themes of hopelessness or pessimism, self-harm or suicide, and an absence of positive thoughts or plans.
 Specialist mental health services are rare in rural areas, and thus diagnosis and management is left largely to primary-care clinicians.
 This issue is even more marked in developing countries.
 Rating scales are not used to diagnose depression, but they provide an indication of the severity of symptoms for a time period, so a person who scores above a given cut-off point can be more thoroughly evaluated for a depressive disorder diagnosis.
 Several rating scales are used for this purpose; these include the Hamilton Rating Scale for Depression, the Beck Depression Inventory or the Suicide Behaviors Questionnaire-Revised.

 Primary-care physicians have more difficulty with underrecognition and undertreatment of depression compared to psychiatrists.
 These cases may be missed because for some people with depression, physical symptoms often accompany depression.
-In addition, there may also be barriers related to the person, provider, and/or the medical system.
+In addition, there may also be barriers related to the person, provider, or the medical system.
 Non-psychiatrist physicians have been shown to miss about two-thirds of cases, although there is some evidence of improvement in the number of missed cases.

 A doctor generally performs a medical examination and selected investigations to rule out other causes of depressive symptoms.
 These include blood tests measuring TSH and thyroxine to exclude hypothyroidism; basic electrolytes and serum calcium to rule out a metabolic disturbance; and a full blood count including ESR to rule out a systemic infection or chronic disease.
 Adverse affective reactions to medications or alcohol misuse may be ruled out, as well.
 Testosterone levels may be evaluated to diagnose hypogonadism, a cause of depression in men.
 Vitamin D levels might be evaluated, as low levels of vitamin D have been associated with greater risk for depression.
 Subjective cognitive complaints appear in older depressed people, but they can also be indicative of the onset of a dementing disorder, such as Alzheimer's disease.
 Cognitive testing and brain imaging can help distinguish depression from dementia.
 A CT scan can exclude brain pathology in those with psychotic, rapid-onset or otherwise unusual symptoms.
 No biological tests confirm major depression.
 In general, investigations are not repeated for a subsequent episode unless there is a medical indication.